gmp26/Apps1/README.md

 Added some grunt tasks:

-* `grunt mask:<appname>` causes only the named add to be generated in the final dist.
+* `grunt mask:<appname>` causes only the named app to be generated in the final dist.
 * `grunt unmask` causes all apps to be present.
 Useful for test purposes.

 Converted codebase to [LiveScript](http://livescript.net).